mm-bertoni/HuskyFilmFestival-FINAL/README.md

    - Passport.js has been used to implement authentication in the website.
 This allows us to reference a database of admin users to approve authentication rather than have the credentials coded in.
 A single login page will allow access to both the film approval page and the ticket admin page.

 4. Accessibility
    - All pages, forms and components have now added accessibility, following the WCAG guidelines.
 The whole website has been made keyboard accessible, HTML semantic tags have been used, aria-labels have been added and alt-text has been added to images.
-A lighthouse score of 100 in accessibility has been achived for all pages.
+A lighthouse score of 96 or higher in accessibility has been achived for all pages.
    Here are a few screenshots of the lighthouse tests [Homepage Test](frontend/src/assets/images/screenshots/homepageLighthouse.png) [Film Form Test](frontend/src/assets/images/screenshots/filmFormLighthouse.png)